-Former vice president Aaron Burr usually isn’t credited as a Founding Father, but there is one instance where Burr directly helped to change the Constitution by forcing the passage of the 12th amendment after the constitutional crisis created by the 1800 election.
+Former vice president Aaron Burr usually isn’t credited as a Founding Father, but there is one instance where Burr directly helped to change the Constitution—by impelling the passage of the 12th amendment after the constitutional crisis created by the 1800 election.

 However, when bitter rivals John Adams and Thomas Jefferson finished first and second in the 1796 election, Adams was left with his biggest opponent as his Vice President.

 The situation went from awkward to much worse in 1800, when Adams and Jefferson faced off in a rematch.
 Jefferson’s campaign included New York deal-making politician Aaron Burr as his intended Vice Presidential running mate, with the idea that the Jefferson-Burr electors would cast one less vote for Burr, ensuring the Jefferson was the President and Burr the Vice President.